LearningKijo/SecurityResearcher-Note/Day2-APT29-Part1-Overview.md

 ## What is APT29 ?
 APT29 (Advanced Persistent Threat 29), also known as Cozy Bear, is a cyber espionage group believed to be operating on behalf of the Russian government that has been involved in high-profile cyber attacks against various targets, including government agencies and critical infrastructure.
 The group is known for using advanced hacking techniques, such as spear phishing and zero-day exploits, as well as social engineering tactics.

+## What is the main objective of APT29 ?
+> What is the main objective of APT29 ? <br>
+> Is it to break the IT environment, obtain money, or steal personal information?

+Probably, the main objective of APT29, also known as Cozy Bear, is believed to be espionage and intelligence gathering for the Russian government.
+Their targets have included government entities, defense contractors, and research organizations, among others.
+While financial gain may be a secondary objective, their primary focus is on collecting sensitive information and intellectual property.

 ## APT29 associated groups
 Yes, there are several groups associated with APT29, and each group uses different attack techniques - IRON RITUAL, IRON HEMLOCK, NobleBaron, Dark Halo, StellarParticle, NOBELIUM, UNC2452, YTTRIUM, The Dukes, Cozy Bear and CozyDuke.